Abhi00045/Docker-With-Node.js-and-Express.js/README.md

 docker --version
 ```

-## Step 1: Create a Simple Express.js Application
+## Step 1: Let's Create a Simple Express.js Application

-Let's start by creating a basic Node.js application with Express.js.
+Alright, time to get our hands dirty!
+I'm going to walk you through creating a basic Node.js application with Express.js.
+Don't worry, it's super straightforward.

 ### Initialize the Project